 Dance Gazette is our highly-respected international dance publication, produced as part of our mission to promote knowledge, understanding and practice of dance.

 It is published three times a year (February, June and October) and is distributed to 13,000 members and friends internationally.
-It is now also available to non-members as a single issue and as a subscription which starts at only £10.50 (postage charges apply).

 If you are interested in advertising in Dance Gazette, please contact firstname.lastname@example.org or call +44 (0)20 7326 8952.